Skip to Content

 Sicily on a budget

-Nightlife in Sicily
+Save money on Nightlife in Sicily

 Best places for nightlife in Sicily

 • Catania – For a lively, fun city with lots of clubs, head to Catania.
 Afrobar is a beachfront bar with a dance floor whilst Zò is home to music events throughout the year.
-Nievski is an artsy crowd, Etnea is a gorgeous rooftop bar and Le Capannie is a beach club during the day and a party club by night.
+Nievski is an artsy crowd, Etnea is a gorgeous rooftop bar and Le Capannie is a beach club during the day and a party club at night.

-• TaorminaTaormina is another top destination for those young travelers looking for good nightlife.
+• TaorminaTaormina is another top destination for young travelers looking for good nightlife.
 Morgana Lounge Bar is a unique, upscale bar whilst the Time Out Pub is a local bar.
 Listen to jazz musicians at Re Di Bastoni then dances the night away at Tropicana Disco Naxos.

 • Cefalù – This is a beautiful area of Sicily with some bars and beach parties during the evening.
 For a gorgeous wine bar, head to Enoteca Rossorubino, for affordable food and drink, head to the St. George Pub or Claddagh Irish Pub.
 Relax by the beach at Jureka Wine Bar or try some craft beer at Kalapinta Craft Beer.